 Friends of Jensen-Olson Arboretum is a non-profit organization dedicated to supporting the projects and programs of the Jensen-Olson Arboretum, Southeast Alaska’s premier public garden and national primrose collection.

 Caroline Jensen donated the historical arboretum property at 23-mile Glacier Highway to the City and Borough of Juneau.
 The Arboretum was opened to the public in 2007 and has evolved into a garden destination and a living laboratory featuring over 800 native and cultivated species.

 The Arboretum embodies Caroline’s vision of a garden that inspires learning in horticulture, natural sciences, and landscaping while preserving its beauty for aesthetic enjoyment and maintaining the historical and cultural context.
-Caroline's garden is protected by a conservation easement held by the Southeast Alaska Land Trust so that will remain for future generations may enjoy its beauty.
+Caroline's garden is protected by a conservation easement held by the Southeast Alaska Land Trust so that her garden will remain for future generations to enjoy its beauty.

 23035 Glacier Hwy Juneau AK 99801